 Changes in course registration (adds & drops) must adhere to deadlines published in the academic calendar.
 Changes that cannot be made online generally require the instructor's and advisor's signature.
 The last day to drop a course is ordinarily when approximately 60% of the class meetings have been held.
-The exact date can be found in the official Academic Calendar, published online at My Mount Mary (my.mtmary.edu).
+The exact date can be found in the official academic calendar, published online at My Mount Mary (my.mtmary.edu).
 Ceasing to attend class, notifying the instructor or non-payment of tuition does not constitute authorized dropping of a course; such actions will result in academic and/or financial penalty, including a grade of "F" and liability for full tuition payment.
-"Add/Drop" can be done online until the census date (indicated in the Academic Calendar).
-After that time forms are available from the Registrar's Office.
+"Add/Drop" for undergraduates can be done online until the census date.
+After that time forms are available from the Registrar's Office and online on My Mount Mary to drop classes until the last day to drop classes.
+Graduate students may add courses online until the census date and drop courses online until the last day to drop a class.